 Is there a direct bus from Delhi to Lansdowne?

 There is no direct bus from Delhi to Lansdowne.
-You need to take a UTC bus from ISBT Kashmiri Gate to Kotdwar (fare around Rs 300-350, journey 5-6 hours) and then catch a local bus or shared taxi from Kotdwar to Lansdowne (40 km, fare Rs 50-100).
+You need to take a UTC or UPSRTC bus from ISBT Kashmiri Gate to Kotdwar (fare around Rs 300-350 for ordinary buses, higher for AC/Volvo, journey 5-6 hours) and then catch a local bus or shared taxi from Kotdwar to Lansdowne (40 km, fare Rs 50-100).
 The connection is straightforward and buses run frequently on both segments.

 Can I visit Kalagarh Tiger Reserve from Lansdowne?